pbanaszkiewicz/pbanaszkiewicz.github.com/content/2014-02-22-how-to-bite-flask-sqlalchemy-pytest.rst

 ==================

-Because of the aforementioned flexibility that `Flask`_ and |SA|_ have, I had really hard time figuring the whole thing out.  **Testing is very important**, and with the help of wonderful Python libraries like `pytest`_ it's actually a pleasure.
+Because of the aforementioned flexibility that `Flask`_ and |SA|_ have, I had really hard time figuring how to test the whole thing.  **Testing is very important**, and with the help of wonderful Python libraries like `pytest`_ it actually becomes a pleasure.

 Still, when trying out `pytest`_ for a first time, there is a small learning curve if you come from Java-based `unittest`_ world.